Swinburne University of Technology

 Entry requirements

-- A bachelor's degree (or higher award) in any discipline from a recognised higher education institution or equivalent.
+- Bachelor's degree (or higher award) in any discipline from a recognised higher education institution or equivalent

-- The Postgraduate Qualifying Program (available to international applicants only)
+- Postgraduate Qualifying Program (available to International applicants only)

 Applicants who have additional qualifications are eligible to enter the program with Advanced Standing and may be able to complete the program in less than two years.

-Applicants who have completed one of the following may be able to complete the program in one year of full-time study (or equivalent part-time study):
+Applicants who have completed one of the following may be able to complete the program in 1 year of full-time study (or equivalent part-time study):

 - An honours bachelor's degree in a related discipline.

-Applicants who have completed one of the following may be able to complete the program in one and a half years of full-time study (or equivalent part-time study):
+Applicants who have completed one of the following may be able to complete the program in 1.5 years of full-time study (or equivalent part-time study):

-- A bachelor's degree in a related discipline.
+- A bachelor's degree in a related discipline; OR

-- A graduate certificate in a related discipline.
+- A graduate certificate in a related discipline; OR

-- A bachelor's degree (or higher award) in any discipline and have two years of relevant work experience*.
+- A bachelor's degree (or higher award) in any discipline and have two years of relevant work experience; OR

-- The Postgraduate Qualifying Program (available to international applicants only), plus either previous related discipline Higher Education Study or a minimum of two years of relevant work experience.
+- The Postgraduate Qualifying Program (available to International applicants only) PLUS either previous related discipline Higher Education Study, OR a minimum of two years relevant work experience

 Recognition of Prior Learning